NIH Data Management and Sharing (DMS)

 The FSU Libraries provide a wide range of Research Data Management guidance, including guidance for planning and creating data management plans as well as suggested best practices, list of data repositories, agencies/sponsors' data sharing requirements, and sample data management plans.
 Researchers planning NIH funding applications are strongly advised to access these resources and to contact the FSU Libraries Research Data Management Librarian for further information and additional resources or support:

-- FSU Libraries Data Management & Sharing Plans (slides include links to numerous resources; link to recorded webinar coming soon!)
+- FSU Libraries Data Management & Sharing Plans (slides include links to numerous resources; the recorded webinar is now available)

 - FSU Libraries Research Data Management page

 - FSU Libraries List of Data Repositories

 - NIH Application Instruction Updates-DMS Costs (NOT-OD-23-161) (DMS costs may now be listed in many cost categories)